ugochukwuifiorah-dot/Ifiorah-ugochukwu-Christiantus-_2024704168/README.md

 # Ifiorah-ugochukwu-Christiantus-_2024704168
-Assignment -Python code to convert scores to grades using if
+Assignment -Python code to convert scores to grades using if and yes